dixslyf/acush/docs.typ

 Indeed, the shell executes `echo`, `ls` and `ps` without issue.

-#test-case[External program with a small number of arguments.]
+#test-case[External program with a small number of arguments]

 Similar to the previous case, but with a small number of arguments.